Supporting Young Carers

 We run carers’ groups in Norwich to support young carers – anyone aged between 5 and 16 who is affected by a family member who has:

 - A physical disability

 - Drug or alcohol misuse problems

 Caring can mean giving someone practical help, like helping a parent to get dressed, but it can also be in the form of emotional support, for example, caring for someone with mental health problems.
 These extra responsibilities for young people mean that sometimes they miss out on social opportunities and feel isolated by their situation.

-****We regret that due to increasing demand and the size of our current waiting lists, we are not accepting any new referrals for our 6-12 year old groups from December 2017 until April 2018.
+****We regret that due to increasing demand and the size of our current waiting lists, we are not accepting any new referrals for our 6-12 year old groups until September 2018.
 This decision has been made to avoid giving families false expectations at the time of referral, as our current waiting time is six to 12 months.